holmescharles/cv/parts/employment.md

 2022 -- 2023
 : **Staff Scientist**, Department of Neuroscience, Washington University School of Medicine in St. Louis

+2013 -- 2022
+: **Graduate Research Assistant**, Department of Neuroscience, Washington University School of Medicine in St. Louis

 2012 -- 2013
 : **Software Engineer**, The Boeing Company